sdsdkkk/sdsdkkk.github.io/_posts/2025-03-28-domain-expansion-as-software-engineers.markdown

 ---
 layout: post
-title: "Domain Expansion for Software ENgineers"
+title: "Domain Expansion for Software Engineers"
 date: 2025-03-28 00:00:00
 description: The difference about learning new programming frameworks and learning entirely new domains
 tags: SoftwareEngineering Networks Security